danielaparker/jsoncons/src/doc/Classes/csv_reader.md

 `is` of CSV text, a [json_input_handler](json_input_handler) handler that receives JSON events and the specified [error_handler](error_handler).
 Uses default [csv formatting parameters](csv formatting parameters).
+You must ensure that the input stream, input handler, and error handler exist as long as `csv_reader` does, as `csv_reader` holds pointers to but does not own these objects.

     csv_reader(std::istream& is,
                json_input_handler& handler,